What is Haven on the Lake?

 What if I am put on a wait list for a class?

-In the event a space opens up for a class, a Haven Retreat Host will move you into the class.
+In the event a space opens up for a class, a Haven Wellness Consultant will move you into the class.
 You will be notified by email that you have been entered into the class.
 If you have any questions, do not hesitate to call us at 410-715-3020.

 What time should I arrive for my scheduled class?